trunk-io/docs/check/configuration/readme.md

 #### Runtime versioning

-By default Trunk will install hermetic versions of runtimes required by the linters you have chosen.
+By default, Trunk will install hermetic versions of runtimes required by the linters you have chosen.
 If you need to peg to a specific runtime version or you want to use the version installed on your system, consult the [runtimes documentation](../reference/trunk-yaml.md#runtimes).

 ### Ignoring Issues and Files

-By default Check will ignore issues in files which are listed in the `.gitignore` file.&#x20;
+By default, Check will ignore issues in files which are listed in the `.gitignore` file.&#x20;

-If you want to ignore groups of files, such as generated code, you can do that with the [`lint.ignore`](https://github.com/trunk-io/gitbook/blob/main/check/configuration/README.md#ignoring-files) section of your `.trunk/trunk.yaml` file. ex:
+If you want to ignore groups of files, such as generated code, you can do that with the [`lint.ignore`](https://docs.trunk.io/check/configuration/ignoring-issues) section of your `.trunk/trunk.yaml` file. ex:

 ```yaml
 lint: